 About Kodiak Oil & Gas Corp.

 Denver-based Kodiak Oil & Gas Corp. is an independent energy exploration and development company focused on exploring, developing and producing oil and natural gas in the Williston and Green River Basins in the U.S. Rocky Mountains.
 For further information, please visit www.kodiakog.com.
-The Company's common shares are listed for trading on the New York Stock Exchange under the symbol: "KOG."
+The Company's common shares are listed for trading on the NYSE Amex exchange under the symbol: "KOG."

 This press release includes statements that may constitute "forward-looking" statements, usually containing the words "believe," "estimate," "project," "expect" or similar expressions.
 These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements inherently involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements.
 Forward looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects," "plans," "anticipates," "believes," "intends," "estimates," projects," "potential" and similar expressions, or that events or conditions "will," "would," "may," "could" or "should" occur.
-Forward-looking statements in this document include statements regarding the Company's expectations as to: exploration and development plans; drilling plans, including the timing of drilling commencement and drilling completion of our wells, and the manner and stages in which wells are expected to be drilled; the potential for improvement in the timing of completion activities as a result of a dedicated fracture stimulation team; the number, mobilization, intended use and current planned future location of our rigs; production and sales estimates and potential cost reductions; spudding activities; pipeline connections and plant expansion; the closing of our pending acquisition; the amount and allocation of the Company's anticipated capital expenditures and the timing and success of such programs; the commercial prospects of the Three Forks Formation, and the amount and sufficiency of future sources of liquidity.
+Forward-looking statements in this document include statements regarding the Company's expectations as to: exploration and development plans; drilling plans, including the timing of drilling commencement and drilling completion of our wells, and the manner and stages in which wells are expected to be drilled; the potential for improvement in the timing of completion activities as a result of a dedicated fracture stimulation team; the number, mobilization, intended use and current planned future location of our rigs; spudding activities; the amount and allocation of the Company's anticipated capital expenditures and the timing and success of such programs; the independent nature of the Three Forks and Middle Bakken reservoirs; the commercial prospects of the Three Forks Formation, and the amount and sufficiency of future sources of liquidity.
 Factors that could cause or contribute to such differences include, but are not limited to, fluctuations in the prices of oil and gas, uncertainties inherent in estimating quantities of oil and gas reserves and projecting future rates of production and timing of development activities, competition, operating risks, acquisition risks, liquidity and capital requirements, the effects of governmental regulation, adverse changes in the market for the Company's oil and gas production, dependence upon third-party vendors, and other risks detailed in the Company's periodic report filings with the Securities and Exchange Commission.

 SOURCE Kodiak Oil & Gas Corp.